wpmetabox/docsv2/docs/tutorials/display-images-from-cloneable-fields-meta-box-elementor.md

 ![Style both elements a little bit](https://i.imgur.com/Ma9aEXQ.gif)

-## Step 4: Display the image section on a page
+## 4. Displaying the image section on a page

 Let’s edit a page with Elementor, I’m doing this with the homepage in this practice.